sad to see him go but i guess he didn't want to sit on the PR, he will be on an AR very soon...maybe Calgary with the Begelton injury?

 I have no idea how a "hip injury" can do this.
 Maybe others can guess.
 On the upside, maybe it's not too bad, though these hips seem to linger a long while.

-Quote from: TecnoGenius on Today at 03:35:34 AMTo be good enough to win cups you need your 2nd NAT to be at least as good as Woli.
+Quote from: TecnoGenius on June 19, 2025, 03:35:34 AMTo be good enough to win cups you need your 2nd NAT to be at least as good as Woli.
 Woli was always reliable for some clutch conversions and a few TDs.
 Clercius MUST become at least as good as '19 Woli.
 I want every REC to be a legit scoring threat.

 This is just made up nonsense.
 Every receiver is a "legit scoring threat" on every passing play.
 The rest of this is just poorly formed opinion on top of another poorly formed opinion.

-Quote from: TecnoGenius on Today at 03:20:59 AMI'm not sure about that.
+Quote from: TecnoGenius on June 19, 2025, 03:20:59 AMI'm not sure about that.
 You'd think it should be true.
 But back when Woli was Clercius and Bailey was Sterns, it was usually pretty even ball distribution between Woli/Bailey.

 Sterns saw 1 (maybe 2?) targets in game 1?
 Pretty much same as Clercius 1 target (and great YAC that got us a tough 1st down).